top of page

 Course Overview

-• Contamination & Cross-Contamination Awareness: Recognize how quickly evidence can be altered or destroyed and how to avoid it.
+• Contamination & Cross-Contamination Awareness: Recognize how easily evidence can be altered, destroyed, or transferred, and learn methods to prevent it.

-• Scene Integrity Protocols: Learn simple, effective steps to protect fragile evidence while maintaining responder safety.
+• Scene Integrity Protocols: Apply step-by-step practices to preserve fragile evidence while keeping responder and victim safety a priority.

-• Immediate Documentation: Capture critical observations for investigators before the scene changes.
+• Immediate Documentation: Capture critical details through notes and photography before the scene changes or evidence is disturbed.

-• Active Observation & Listening: Strengthen your ability to notice, remember, and report details accurately.
+• Active Observation & Listening: Strengthen your ability to notice, retain, and report key details that support investigators later.

-• Interagency Cooperation: Support investigators by delivering scenes that maintain the highest evidentiary value.
+• Interagency Cooperation: Support detectives, crime scene units, and investigators by delivering a scene that maintains the highest evidentiary value possible.

 Course Details